White wine: Glasses for white wine

-Specialised glasses for each type of wine were created.
+Specialized glasses for each type of wine were created.
 Many glasses specific to white wine exist in many wine-producing regions.
-The glass must be perfectly clear and colourless to properly appreciate the colour of the wine.
+The glass must be perfectly clear and colorless to properly appreciate the color of the wine.
 However, designers and manufacturers of tableware have created white wine glasses with green or blue feet.
-These colours are meant to flatter the wine – they give an artificial colour in the shade (a reflection barrier which emphasises the separation between the glass and the wine) – rejuvenating the perceived impression.
+These colors are meant to flatter the wine – they give an artificial color in the shade (a reflection barrier which stress the separation between the glass and the wine) – rejuvenating the perceived impression.

 Sparkling wines are served in particular glasses such as the flute and the coupe.
 The flute is the preferred glass for professional tasters: the shape concentrates the aromas to the nose of the taster and its height allows appreciation of the fine bubbles that rise to the surface.
 The coupe is not recommended because of its too flared shape: it does not preserve the layer of foam, and the gas and aromas escape too fast.
 According to legend, this type of glass was developed based on the shape of the Breast of the Marquise de Pompadour.
 The coupe dates from a time when the wines were mostly sweeter and less aromatic.
 Since the 1930s and with the habit to consume drier sparkling wines, the flute has taken the place of the coupe.
 The coupe is also used in mixtures which have an olive in a bubbly cocktail and in the spectacular pyramids of glasses that crown festivities.

 Besides this range of glasses, the work of a team of tasters, including Jules Chauvet of the INAO in France, led to the creation in 1970 of the INAO glass.
 This glass has a thin glass wall and curve calculated to be able to taste all wines.
 This glass is used, among others, during the approval tastings – the gateway for the wines to be entitled to bear the name of an appellation d'origine contrôlée (AOC).
 This simple but elegant glass can also be used to serve wine at the table.

 White wine glasses generally are taller and thinner than red wine glasses.